 Skip to content

-Create a CA template in TLS protect Datacenter
+Create a CA template in Certificate Manager - Self-Hosted

-In this step, you will create a new CA template in TLS Protect Datacenter, which will be used to sign the subordinate CA certificate for Firefly.
+In this step, you will create a new CA template in Certificate Manager - Self-Hosted, which will be used to sign the subordinate CA certificate for CyberArk Workload Identity Manager (formerly known as Firefly).
 In this example, Microsoft Active Directory Certificate Services (ADCS) is used, but any CA capable of issuing subordinate CA certificates that meets the following requirements will also work.

 Requirements for the subordinate CA certificate